commatalk/commapluscoin/doc/translation_process.md

 ### Creating a pull-request
 For general PRs, you shouldn’t include any updates to the translation source files.
 They will be updated periodically, primarily around pre-releases, allowing time for any new phrases to be translated before public releases.
 This is also important in avoiding translation related merge conflicts.

-To create the pull-request, use the following commapluscoinnds:
+To create the pull-request, use the following commands:
 ```
 git add src/qt/commapluscoinstrings.cpp src/qt/locale/commapluscoin_en.ts
 git commit